Teero29/HomeAutomationPrototype/README.md

 - Run the run.bat file
 This only works on computers running Windows.

-On running for the first time you will see a configuration screen
+On running for the first time you will see a configuration screen.
 The arrow keys take you up and down the list, enter or return selects an item to change Tab (above Caps Lock key) gets you down to the two options at the bottom so you can finish.